abstractec/Songbook/README.md

 # Songbook
 An iPad app for managing songs for the gigging musician

 I made this app because I was very frustrated with the current offerings for iPad apps.
-I wanted something more structured in its approach.
+I wanted something more structured in its approach and I was tired of the nag-ware from commercial offerings.

 ## So What Does It Do?